About the Society

 The BBC Proms always features a performance of The Planets, which is exceptional for a piece of classical music.
-With regard to other works, the following have been performed in the last seven years:-
+With regard to other works, the following have been performed in the last ten years:-

 2011 Invocation (for 'cello and orchestra) H75